 - have completed all practicums to date (final year of study)

 - undertake your practicum in one of five eligible education regions - Goldfields, Kimberley, Midwest, Pilbara or the Wheatbelt

-Where application numbers exceed places available, priority will be given to those studying towards a teaching qualification in one of the following learning areas of need:
+Where application numbers exceed places available, priority will be given to those studying towards a secondary teaching qualification.

-Learning areas of need are reviewed annually to ensure the program meets the priority needs of the Department.
+Priority areas are reviewed annually to ensure the program meets the workforce needs of the Department.